Emma Bonino: National political career

 Bonino was elected to the Italian Chamber of Deputies in 1976 and reelected in 1979, 1983, 1987, 1992, 1994 and 2006.
 In 1975, she founded the Information Centre on Sterilisation and Abortion and promoted the referendum which led to the legalisation of abortion in Italy.
 In 1986, she was among the promoters of a referendum against nuclear energy that led to the rejection of a civil nuclear energy programme in Italy.

-On 17 May 2006, Bonino was appointed as minister for international trade in the cabinet of Romano Prodi.
+On 17 May 2006, Bonino was appointed minister for international trade in the cabinet of Romano Prodi.
 She resigned from office on 7 May 2008 when she had been elected vice president of the Senate the previous day.
 In 2008, at the elections of 13 and 14 April, she was elected to a seat in the Senate, the second parliamentary chamber, on the list of the Democratic Party for the Piedmont constituency.

 On 28 April 2013, she was sworn in as foreign minister in the government led by Enrico Letta.

-In June 2017, public opinion polls of her stood at 43 percent, second only to prime minister Paolo Gentiloni.
+In June 2017, public opinion polls of her stood at 43 per cent, second only to prime minister Paolo Gentiloni.
 Despite the positive public opinion, her party fell short of the 3 percent required for a seat in Parliament.
-In response, she has adopted the slogan "Love Me Less, Vote Me More."

-Bonino was elected to the Senate of the Republic in the constituency of Rome – Gianicolense district at the 2018 general election.
+In response, she adopted the slogan "Love Me Less, Vote Me More."
+She was elected to the Senate of the Republic in the constituency of Rome – Gianicolense district at the 2018 general election.